av4625/robot_dog/README.md

 task to do it
 - [x] Fix helper functions in `two_axis_leg_tests` to move the common code to a new function
+- [ ] Change knee joint range so that straight isn't max movement.
+As 180 degrees the other way is an impossible location
-- [ ] If the movement type isn't the same as the movement type before do I need to clear down the smoother/interpolator?
+- [x] If the movement type isn't the same as the movement type before do I need to clear down the smoother/interpolator?
+(No, starting the next movement type sets it to the new starting location and forgets what was there before)
 - [ ] Make gait to lift opposite legs
 - [ ] Make gait to walk
 - [ ] Statemachine for different modes controlled by the PS4 remote